Adesuaayo/Social-Media-Engagement-Analysis/README.md

 1. **Exploratory Data Analysis (EDA):** Understanding the basic structure and characteristics of the data.
 2. **Engagement Analysis:** Identifying which types of content and posting strategies lead to the highest engagement.
-3. **Trend Analysis:** Examining how engagement metrics evolve over time.
-4. **Comparative Analysis:** Comparing the performance of different types of posts and strategies.
+3. **Examine Caption Themes:** Perform a text analysis on post captions to identify the most common words, themes, and sentiments that may contribute to higher engagement levels.
+4. **Explore Engagement Relationships"** To investigate the relationship between the number of likes and comments on posts, assessing whether higher likes correlate with more comments.
+5. **Analyze Posting Patterns by Date and Time:** To explore the frequency and distribution of posts across different days and hours, identifying peak times for posting and the associated engagement levels.
+6. **Identify Top 5 Best performing posts:** To Identify Top 5 Best performing posts based on engagement (Likes + Comments)

 ## Key Findings

 Some of the key findings from the analysis include:

 - **Top Performing Content Types:** Videos generated the highest average engagement.
-- **Optimal Posting Time:** Posts made between 6 PM and 9 PM showed the highest engagement.
+- **Optimal Posting Time:** Posts made between 4 PM and 10 PM showed the highest engagement.
-- **Hashtag Usage:** Posts with 5-10 hashtags had significantly higher engagement rates.
-- **Engagement Trends:** Engagement peaked mid-week, especially on Wednesdays.
+- **Engagement Trends:** Engagement peaked mid-week, especially on Tuesday.

 ## Suggestions for Further Analysis

 To deepen the insights and refine the strategy, further analysis is recommended:

 1. **Trend Analysis Over Time:** Examine engagement trends over a longer period.
-2. **Follower Demographics and Behavior:** Integrate demographic data for a more targeted strategy.
-3. **Sentiment Analysis of Comments:** Analyze the sentiment of comments to better understand audience reactions.
+2. **Sentiment Analysis of Comments:** Analyze the sentiment of comments to better understand audience reactions.
 4. **Competitor Analysis:** Benchmark against similar influencers to identify opportunities for improvement.
 5. **Content Optimization Recommendations:** Provide specific recommendations based on engagement data.